 According to dental experts, one should have emergency dental appointments at least once in six months.
 This is because even though teeth might look strong, healthy, and intact, there may be underlying jaw or nerve damage that could be impossible to know.
 After all, the symptoms are not immediate.
 So, unless you go for a dental checkup, your oral health condition could get worse without you noticing.

 A localized bacterial infection is also another cause of loose teeth.
-You should see a dentist determine the type of infection and appropriate treatment given.
+You should see a dentist determine the type of infection and the appropriate treatment given.
 Severe dental caries and advanced gum disease will also make your teeth lose the firm attachment they had with the gum tissue.
 An oral examination aided by x-ray imaging will help determine the cause of the infection.
 Early treatment is recommended to prevent the spread of the infection to neighboring oral tissue and other body organs.

 - Cracked or Broken Teeth